 If any employee starts to display COVID-related symptoms:

-They should wear a medical mask (or if unavailable a well-constructed and well-fitting non-medical mask) and be isolated from the rest of the employees. o They should wear a medical mask (or if unavailable a well-constructed and well-fitting non-medical mask) and be isolated from the rest of the employees.
+They should wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask) and be isolated from the rest of the employees.

 Employers need to provide a space for the person to isolate (e.g., a room or a tent with a separate entrance) and a separate washroom and shower that is only used by that person.
 This space should be away from the main shared areas of the camp, if possible.